 Monitor engraftment of maternal T cells in patients with severe combined immunodeficiency (SCID) prior to allogenic stem cell transplantation.

-Indication: Severe combined immunodeficiency (SCID) patients lack T cells and cannot recognize and reject maternal T cells from maternal-fetal transfusion.
-Maternal T cell can proliferate in the absence of host T cells, leading to difficulty in determining the host T cell numbers required for the diagnosis of SCID and/or can cause graft-versus-host disease-line (GVHD) presentation.
+INDICATION: Severe combined immunodeficiency (SCID) patients lack T cells and cannot recognize and reject maternal T cells from maternal-fetal transfusion.
+Maternal T cells can proliferate in the absence of host T cells, leading to difficulty in determining the host T-cell numbers required for the diagnosis of SCID and/or can cause graft-versus-host disease (GVHD)-line presentation.

 |Component Test Code*||Component Chart Name||LOINC|

 |2014705||Maternal Specimen, Maternal Engraftment|

 - Maternal cell engraftment

 - Maternal engraftment